Reagents & Data

 Chordoma and Notochord Project, Xavier Lab

 Gene expression profiling of chordoma tumors as well as notochord specimens using both RNA-seq and microarrays (Affymetrix GeneChip® HG-U133A and HG-U133 Plus 2.0).
-This dataset was generated by Yair Benita, affiliated with Merck Research Labs and formerly affiliated with the Xavier Lab at Massachusetts General Hospital.
+This dataset was generated by Slim Sassi (Massachusetts General Hospital and Harvard Medical School), in collaboration with Yair Benita (Merck Research Labs; formerly affiliated with the Xavier Lab at Massachusetts General Hospital).
 The project used a panel of normal cells and cancer cells that encompassed 126 tissue types including the notochord.
 The data indicate that chordoma and notochord are similar on a molecular level and were used to generate a chordoma-specific gene set that distinguishes chordoma from most normal tissues and tumors.

 Comparative Genomic Hybridization Data